BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 #### **Phases:**

-Dialogue phases are what control the actual timing of each dialogue node.
-A dialogue node refers to each separate line of dialogue a character might have, generally marked by the captions for the dialogue changing!
-Cinematics—the term the game uses for cutscenes and animations without voice lines—are also counted as unique dialogue nodes within the game’s files.
-These phases group together all elements for a single dialogue node, allowing them to play out in their proper timing when the dialogue node is called for.
+Dialogue phases are what control the actual timing of the elements in each dialogue node, as described in the DialogsBinary section of the tutorial.

-A good way to picture the dialogue timeline files in general is to imagine them like a movie!
-Each bit of dialogue is contained within that movie, and you can think of phases as being specific, very brief scenes within that movie you can skip to at any time, timestamped for your convenience.
+Again, a good way to picture the dialogue timeline files in general is to imagine them like a movie!
+Each bit of dialogue is contained within that movie, and, like the dialogue nodes that correspond to them, you can think of phases as being specific scenes within that movie you can skip to at any time, timestamped for your convenience.

 ##### These phases have four elements: